Right now only, you can buy the course for a 10% discount.

 Understanding a customer goes beyond mere identification details: every money laundering investigator knows that.
 It involves comprehending their business practices, verifying the provided information’s accuracy, and evaluating any changes that might have occurred since the initial interaction.

 This stage often involves revisiting KYC (Know Your Customer) information, ensuring it remains up-to-date and reliable.
-Verifying the Ultimate Beneficial Owner (UBO) becomes crucial here to mitigate risks associated with potential discrepancies or new information.
+Verifying the Ultimate Beneficial Owner (UBO) becomes crucial here to mitigate compliance risks associated with potential discrepancies or new information.

 Establishing Behavioral Norms